cp/SMSToolbox/README.md

 This takes a keyword, searches Ebay, and finds the average price of a product.

 ##Weather
+###Current
+This gets the current temperature and condition from your location. (in development)
+###24hours
+This gets the forcast for the next 24 hours.
 ##Bus Times
 ##YouTube
 ##Ski Conditions